 Cash is maintained at various financial institutions and balances may exceed federally insured limits.
-Management of SEU monitors the strength of financial instituons in which cash balances are maintained and the SEU has never experienced losses related to these balances.
+Management of SEU monitors the strength of financial institutions in which cash balances are maintained and the SEU has never experienced losses related to such balances.
 Cash deposits are insured up to \$250,000 per depositor at each financial institution.
-Interest-bearing amount on deposit in excess of federally insured limits at June 30, 2022 and 2021 approximated \$9,677,772 and \$3,303,031, respectively.
+Interest-bearing amounts on deposit in excess of federally insured limits at June 30, 2023 and 2022 approximated \$5,365,405 and \$9,677,772, respectively.